Upstream#

 that were bound earlier with sticky.

-Otherwise it behaves similarly to Caution The parameter The Added in version 1.1.0. enables monitoring changes to the list of IP addresses that corresponds
+Otherwise it behaves similarly to Warning The parameter The Added in version 1.1.0. enables monitoring changes to the list of IP addresses that corresponds

 to a domain name, updating it without a configuration reload.